 After all that effort, have something to show for it – in case you move, or have more kids and change up the room, or for when you redecorate when your kid is like 16 (IF you ever redecorate, right?!)

 Here are five photos to take of your nursery so you can show it off to your child someday:

-Do this the right way – get out your DSLR if you have one and take photos when the light in the nursery is the brightest.
+Get out your DSLR if you have one and take photos when the light in the nursery is the brightest.
 Stand in the doorway and take a shot of how the whole room is put together.
 If you can’t get everything in the frame at once, divide the room up into sections.
 You can always create a collage like I did above to show off the most important elements side-by-side.

 2. A close up of the crib and anything you’ve hung above it.

 Make sure baby’s sheets are on the mattress.
 Back up as far as you can away from the crib and fit in the bed and baby’s name/initials/etc that are hung on the wall.
 Center yourself so that the crib takes center stage in your photo.
 Can you squeeze in that gorgeous rug on the floor too?